ngdplnk/PyRoulette/README.md

 # PyRoulette

 PyRoulette is a Python-based GUI application that simulates a roulette wheel.
-It allows users to add elements, spin the roulette, and provides a clickable link to the GitHub repository.
+It allows users to add elements, spin the roulette, and get the result in seconds.

 ## Description